0xPARC/0xparc-intro-book/easy/src/plonk.typ

   1. Peggy interpolates $A$, $B$, $C$ as in @plonk-setup.
   2. Peggy sends $Com(A)$, $Com(B)$, $Com(C)$ to Victor.
 ]
-To reiterate, each commitment is a 256-bit that can later be "opened" at any value $x in FF_q$.
+To reiterate, each commitment is a single value -- a 256-bit elliptic curve point -- that can later be "opened" at any value $x in FF_q$.

 == Step 2: Gate-check